greenplum-db/gpdb-archive/gpdb-doc/markdown/install_guide/platform-requirements.html.md

 -   Oracle Linux 64-bit 8, using the Red Hat Compatible Kernel \(RHCK\)
 -   Rocky Linux 8

-**Note:** Do not install anti-virus software on Greenplum Database hosts as the software might cause extra CPU and IO load that interferes with Greenplum Database operations.
+> **Note** Do not install anti-virus software on Greenplum Database hosts as the software might cause extra CPU and IO load that interferes with Greenplum Database operations.

 Greenplum Database server supports TLS version 1.2 on RHEL/CentOS systems, and TLS version 1.3 on Ubuntu systems.